-Pneumatic multi-position drives are available with two different functional principles.
-According to the first principle, multi-position drives consist of two separate cylinders that are connected using a kit and have piston rods that extend in opposite directions.
-This means that, depending on the actuation and stroke pattern, this type of cylinder can assume up to four positions.
-According to the second principle, multi-position cylinders consist of two to five cylinders connected in series with different stroke lengths.
+Pneumatic multi-position actuators are available with two different functional principles.
+According to the first principle, multi-position actuators consist of two separate cylinders which are connected together by a kit and have piston rods that extend in the opposite direction.
+Depending on the control and stroke distribution, this cylinder type can therefore assume up to four positions.
+According to the second principle, multi stage pneumatic cylinders consist of two to five cylinders connected in series with different stroke lengths.
 With this cylinder type, only one piston rod is visible, which moves to different positions in one direction.

-A high-force cylinder is a cylinder design that is characterised by pneumatic compact cylinders connected in series.
-By connecting a maximum of four pistons in series, the force of the cylinder can be correspondingly multiplied.
-The resulting force is transferred to the external piston rods, where it is ready to be used.
-The resulting force is applied over the entire stroke, up to a maximum of 5 mm before the end position is reached.
+A high-force cylinder is a cylinder design defined by a series of compact pneumatic cylinders.
+By connecting a maximum of four pistons in series, the force of the cylinder can be multiplied analogously.
+The resulting force is transmitted to the external piston rods and can be used by the customer from there.
+The resulting force is applied over the entire stroke – up to a maximum of 5 mm before reaching the end position.

-The cylinder of the first stage is always used for position sensing, because it performs the visible stroke.
+The cylinder of the first stage is always used for position sensing, as it performs the visible stroke.